-As part of the Scripps Institute of UCSD, Birch Aquarium is a fun and always changing way to explore the sealife and work that they do at the institute.
-They have tons of different kinds of fish, special exhibits and photo galleries that you can peruse.
-It is a great spot to bring the family and dive into the beauty that is our ocean, here is all the information.
+As part of the Scripps Institute of UCSD in La Jolla, Birch Aquarium is a fun way to explore the sea life and work that they do at the institute.
+They have tons of different kinds of fish, special exhibits, and photo galleries that you can see.
+It is a great spot to bring the family and dive into the beauty that is our ocean.
+Here is all the information.

 - Parking is free for 3 hours

 Scripps was formed in 1903 when UC Berkeley zoologist William E. Ritter joined community leaders such as newspaper tycoon E.W.
 Scripps, philanthropist Ellen Browning Scripps, and physician Fred Baker to charter the Marine Biological Association of San Diego, the predecessor to today’s institution.
 That summer, Ritter conducted a field session in marine biology at a temporary location in the boathouse of the Hotel Del Coronado.